A French 75 Cocktail With Cognac? You Better Believe It, And Check Your History.

 While pouring some of the finest Champagne into any cocktail is not an everyday occurrence, it does underscore that better ingredients can result in a better cocktail, if made well.
 I'd certainly love to be in NOLA to experience this rare treat first-hand, since it will only be offered this Valentine's Day.
 For the rest of us, more reasonably priced Champagnes or even substituting with dry sparkling wine is acceptable.
 While the French 75 is well-suited to romantic occasions, once you become acquainted with this delicious drink, it will also likely start to show up at your dinner parties and join you at cocktail bars rather quickly.

-Shake Cognac, lemon and simple syrup with ice and strain into a chilled champagne flute glass.
+Directions Shake Cognac, lemon and simple syrup with ice and strain into a chilled champagne flute glass.
+Top slowly with 3 to 4 ounces of Champagne and garnish with a lemon twist.